-As a public charter school BCS receives public funding, however, the those funds do not fully cover the expense of educating our students.
+As a not-for-profit, public charter school BCS receives public funding, however, the those funds do not fully cover the expense of educating our students.
 In fact, BCS receives less federal and state funding and less of the local property and parcel taxes than other local public schools.
 The BCS Foundation raises funds from generous parents and community members to cover this funding gap.
 Currently, the BCS Foundation supports approximately 30-40% of Bullis Charter School's operating budget through tax-deductible donations to our Annual Campaign.

 Despite these funding challenges and spending less than many other local public elementary schools, Bullis Charter School continues to offer its students a top rated, child focused, innovative education.
 Almost 85% of Bullis Charter School’s operating expenses support teacher and staff salaries, teacher training, books and supplies.
 Charitable donations ensure that every BCS student has a chance to code, play math games, learn a language, sing, act, problem solve and develop a lifelong love of learning.